 Many people think of prenuptial agreements as a pessimistic move or that you’re dooming your marriage to fail.
 Others think they’re only necessary for wealthy individuals with fat bank accounts.
 But depending on your circumstances, it may provide an extra layer of security.
 You hope you’ll never need it, but if you do, you’ll be happy you took the steps.

-A prenuptial agreement protects pre-existing assets.
-You can use one preemptively to do things like shield an anticipated inheritance.
+You can also use one preemptively to do things like shield an anticipated inheritance.
 If one spouse earns substantially more, it can limit future support payments.
 When your spouse has significant debts, a prenup may protect you from becoming liable for those.
 One can also safeguard a business in the event of divorce.